jos4uke/snakemake-workflows/README.rst

 =================================

 The Snakemake Workflow Repository is a collection of reusable and modularized Snakemake_ rules and workflows.
-The provided code should also serve as a best-practices of how to build production ready workflows with Snakemake.
+The provided code should also serve as a best-practices guide of how to build production ready workflows with Snakemake.

 Structure
 ---------